 Its close proximity to Stirling Castle led the church to its almost unique place in history.
 On 29 July 1567 the infant James VI was crowned King of Scotland in Holy Rude following the forced abdication of his mother, Mary Queen of Scots (see our Historical Timeline).

-As a result the Church of the Holy Rude can lay claim to being the only active church in the United Kingdom, apart from Westminster Abbey, to have held a coronation.
+As a result the Church of the Holy Rude can lay claim to being the only active church in the United Kingdom, apart from Westminster Abbey and Gloucester Cathedral (at the time the abbey where King Henry III of England was first crowned, in 1216), to have held a coronation.

 Stirling suffered a catastrophic fire in 1405, and little is known of the church or churches that had existed on this site until then.
 Soon after the fire, work began on the structure that today forms the nave and the lower part of the tower at the west end.
 By the end of the 1400s the church was functioning again, with the east end of what is now the nave screened off to form a small choir.

 The nave is an impressive structure, but by far the most remarkable part of it is the original oak-beamed roof held together entirely by oak pegs.
 One of very few medieval timber roofs still surviving in Scotland, the timbers still carry the marks of the adzes used to shape them six hundred years ago.

 The second phase of construction took place between 1507 and 1555.
 This added a choir to the east of the original nave complete with a spectacular apse to round off, literally, the east end of the church.
 The apse dominates the road leading up to Stirling Castle and is by far the church's most impressive aspect.
 At the same time the western tower was increased in height, to keep it in proportion with the much longer church.

 The third phase of construction was intended to comprise a large central tower with north and south transepts.
 At the same time the nave was to be heightened to match the choir.
 But the Reformation halted further work on the church, leaving its overall structure much as you see it today.